 The RBSA is designed to develop a characterization of the residential sector that considers the diverse climates, building practices and fuel choices across the region.
 This study informs future energy planning efforts as well as energy efficiency utility programs and rebates offered by the region's utilities, the Energy Trust of Oregon and the Bonneville Power Administration.
 The most recent RSBA was fielded in 2016.
 Those reports, database, and supporting documentation are included in the corresponding drop downs below.

-On July 15, 2021, staff from the Northwest Energy Efficiency Alliance (NEEA) presented a second webinar with details about the upcoming Residential Building Stock Assessment (RBSA 2022).
-Webinar #2 topics included the priorities, scope, timeline, design, and anticipated regional coordination of the RBSA 2022 study.
+On November 17, 2021, staff from the Northwest Energy Efficiency Alliance (NEEA) presented a third webinar with details about the upcoming Residential Building Stock Assessment (RBSA 2022).
+Webinar #3 topics included information on the study's revised recruiting approach developed to adapt to the ongoing pandemic and an updated timeline.
 Watch the recorded webinar below, or view the presentation slide deck.

 RBSA II - Update Memo: